 In 1995, the Company established a contributory retirement plan, the McGrath RentCorp 401(k) Plan, as amended (the "401(k) Plan"), covering eligible employees of the Company with at least three months of service.
 The 401(k) Plan provides that each participant may annually contribute an elected percentage of his or her salary, not to exceed the statutory limit.
 The Company, at its discretion, may make matching contributions.
-The Company made an employer profit sharing contribution of \$700,000 in 2008 and an employer nonelective contribution of \$882,000 in 2009.
+The Company made an employer nonelective contribution of \$882,000 in 2009 and due to continued austerity measures, made no contribution in 2010.